Frequently Asked Questions

 - What is the best way to contact teachers?
 The best way to contact a teacher is through email or you may call the school and set up a conference.

 - How can a student change their schedule?
 Schedule changes can only be done the first five days of the semester with a counselor’s approval, after five days it must be approved by the Principal or Assistant Principal of Instruction.

 - Where does my child get the certificates needed for their driver’s permit and license?
-Students must sign-up with Mrs. Murray in the Front Attendance Office (downstairs of the GA building across from the Principal’s office) and pay the $3.00 fee.
-If you sign up before the end of 1st block, Mrs. Murray will have your documents ready to pick up by lunch.
+Students must sign-up with Mrs. King in the Front Attendance Office (downstairs of the GA building across from the Principal’s office) and pay the $3.00 fee.
+If you sign up before the end of 1st block, Mrs. King will have your documents ready to pick up by lunch.
 Documents included: ADAP certificate and DDS-1 form (enrollment certification).
 Please note: If you DID NOT take Health in Glynn County Schools, you will have to print your own ADAP certificate from www.dds.ga.gov

 - How is a student signed out from school?
 A parent or guardian must show ID in the office and sign a student out from school.